25 November is White Ribbon Day, also known as International Day for the Eradication of Violence Against Women.

 Domestic abuse includes a multitude of behaviours which take place within the context of a relationship.
 The relationship will be between partners (spouses, civil partners, cohabitants or otherwise) or ex-partners.

-The Domestic Abuse (Scotland) Act 2018 defines abusive behaviour as behaviour that is violent, threatening or intimidating and has the effect of: making the victim subordinate to the abuser; isolating the victim from friends, relatives of other sources of support; controlling, regulating or monitoring the victim’s day-to-day activities; frightening, humiliating, degrading or punishing the victim.
+The Domestic Abuse (Protection) (Scotland) Act 2021 came into force on 5 May 2021 and defines abusive behaviour as behaviour that is violent, threatening or intimidating and has the effect of: making the victim subordinate to or dependant on the abuser; isolating the victim from friends, relatives of other sources of support; controlling, regulating or monitoring the victim’s day-to-day activities; frightening, humiliating, degrading or punishing the victim.
 Such behaviour can include physical, verbal, sexual, psychological or financial conduct.

 When to seek help